 If a mortgage company and a taxpayer both remit payment for taxes, the Treasurer will accept the first payment received and return the duplicate payment to the remitter.
 Excess payment of property tax cannot be applied or held and will be returned.

 All real property taxes due represent a lien against the taxpayer.
 The county holds the lien.
 When taxes remain unpaid on May 11, the treasurer must certify a list of delinquent taxes and taxpayers, followed by a demand for payment of these taxes plus interest of 18% per annum.
-The delinquent notice (demand for payment) is mailed from this office approximately five business days after the 11th of May.
+The delinquent notice (demand for payment) is mailed from this office.
 The delinquent notice is sent to the same property owner as reflected on the original tax notice.
 The notice informs the taxpayer of the delinquency and if unpaid will be published three times and the lien subsequently sold at the tax sale.
 The notice contains the publication dates and the tax sale date.